soxueren/atsd/integration/pentaho/data-integration/README.md

 ![](resources/group_by_preview.png)

-#### Add column with constant 'bls.gov' as entity value
+#### Add a column with constant 'bls.gov' as entity value

-This column will be needed later in element wise division
+(This column will be needed later in element wise division)

-- Open `Design` pane and find `Add constants` in `Transform` category.
-Drag and drop it to `Transformation` pane
+- Open the `Design` pane and find `Add constants` in the `Transform` category.
+Drag and drop it to the `Transformation` pane
 - Connect `Add constants` to `Group by`
 - Configure `Add constants` as shown in the screenshot below:
-> That operation will add new column `entity` that have value `bls.gov` for each row
+> This operation will add a new column `entity` that has the value `bls.gov` for each row

 ![](resources/constants_2.png)